rajdee/redux-in-russian/docs/advanced/Middleware.md

 # Middleware

-If you've used server-side libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), you are familiar with a concept of *middleware*.
-In these frameworks, middleware is some code you can put between the framework receiving a request, and framework generating a response.
+You’ve seen middleware in action in the [Async Actions](../advanced/AsyncActions.md) example.
+If you’ve used server-side libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), you were also probably already familiar with the concept of *middleware*.
+In these frameworks, middleware is some code you can put between the framework receiving a request, and the framework generating a response.
 For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
 The best feature of middleware is that it’s composable in a chain.
 You can use multiple independent third-party middleware in a single project.

-Redux middleware solves different problems than Express or Koa middleware, but in a conceptually similar way. **It provides a third-party extension point between dispatching an action, and the moment it reaches the store.** People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.
+Redux middleware solves different problems than Express or Koa middleware, but in a conceptually similar way. **It provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.

 This article is divided into an in-depth intro to help you grok the concept, and [a few practical examples](#seven-examples) to show the power of middleware at the very end.
 You may find it helpful to switch back and forth between them, as you flip between feeling bored and inspired.

->##### Note for the Impatient

->You will find some practical advice on using middleware for asynchronous actions [in the next section](AsyncActions.md).
-However we strongly advise you to resist the urge to skip this section.

->Middleware is the most “magical” part of Redux you are likely to encounter.
-Learning how it works and how to write your own is the best investment you can make into your productivity using Redux.

->If you’re really impatient, skip ahead to [seven examples](#seven-examples) and come back.

 ## Understanding Middleware